friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\assign_to_keyword_def.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """ Should raise SyntaxError"""
-       2:
-    -->3: def = 2
+       3: def = 2
           ^^^

     You were trying to assign a value to the Python keyword `def`.